eeriemyxi/bca-notes/notes/sem1/aec-eng/the-palanquin-bearers.md

 * We bear her along like a pearl on a string.

 ## Summary
-This poem is about palki (palanquin) bearers who are carrying a dulhan (bride) in her doli.
+This poem is about a group of men, known as palanquin bearers, who are carrying a noble bride to her new home.
+They are singing happily as they walk.

-They are very happy and singing a geet (song) as they walk.
-They say the bride is very light and delicate.
-They are carrying her very softly and gently (naram se).

-In their song, they say she is beautiful and moves gently, just like a phool (flower) in the wind or a bird on a river.
-They feel she is very precious, like a moti (pearl) on a necklace.
+The bearers feel that the bride is very light and easy to carry.
+They say they carry her "lightly" and "softly."
+They are happy and proud of their job, moving smoothly and "gaily" as they sing.
+They feel she is extremely precious and delicate, comparing her to a "pearl on a string."

+The poem uses many comparisons to describe the bride's gentle movements as they walk.
+She sways gently like a "flower in the wind."
+She moves gracefully, like a "bird" skimming the top of a stream.
+She seems ethereal and joyful, like a "laugh from the lips of a dream."
+She is beautiful and bright, hanging like a "star" in the air or springing like a "beam" of light on an ocean wave.

-The song has mixed feelings.
-It is happy, but it also mentions a "tear from the eyes of a bride."
-This shows that the dulhan feels both khushi (happiness) for her new life and a little sadness for leaving her family's home.
+The poem also captures the mixed emotions of the moment.
+One comparison describes the bride falling "like a tear from the eyes of a bride."
+This single line shows that while the occasion is happy, the bride is also experiencing the natural sadness of leaving her childhood home.

+Overall, the poem paints a picture of a joyful, delicate, and precious moment, celebrating the beauty of the bride and the happiness of the bearers who are carefully carrying her.

 ## Questions
 1. Who are the speakers in the poem "The Palanquin Bearers"?